j4y/developerportal/pages/platforms/ios.md

 * 	AssetsLibrary.framework
 * 	libc++.dylib

-For an example on how to do this, see the AffdexMe Xcode project which is available on GitHub at https://github.com/Affectiva/affdex-ios.
+For an example on how to do this, see the AffdexMe Xcode project which is available on GitHub at https://github.com/Affectiva/ios-sdk-samples.

+## How the SDK is Organized

+There is a single Objective-C header file that your app will need to include: <code>Affdex/Affdex.h</code>.
+This header file defines the <code>AFDXDetector</code> class which contains the facial expression detector logic as well as the <code>AFDXFace</code> object.
+The Affdex framework contains all of the necessary code for the SDK and will need to be linked to your app.
+It contains compiled code for armv7, armv7s, arm64, i386 and x86_64 architectures, allowing you to use either the iOS simulator or a real iOS device.

 ### Using the SDK